evanx/redis-scan-bash/README.md

 - if the slowlog length increases, double the sleep time e.g. from 250ms to 500ms
 - before key type check, sleep for 5ms (hard-coded)
 - sleep `eachCommandSleep` (25ms) before any specified each command is executed
-- while the load average (truncated integer) is above `loadavgLimit` sleep in a loop to wait until its within this limit
+- while the load average (truncated integer) is above `loadavgLimit` sleep in a loop to wait until it's within this limit
-- if a `loadavgKey` passed, then ascertain the current load average from that Redis key
+- if a `loadavgKey` is set, then ascertain the current load average from that Redis key

-The defaults can be overridden via the command-line, or via shell `export`

 The defaults themselves are set in the script, and overridden, as follows:
 ```shell